BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 #### 3.2 Onchain payments

-Onchain payments dictionary MUST be null if the client didn't provide a `refund_onchain_address` and/or the LSP disabled onchain payments.
+Onchain payments dictionary MUST be omitted if the client didn't provide a `refund_onchain_address` and/or the LSP disabled onchain payments.

 ```json